luqmansen/luqmansen.github.io/_posts/2019-08-15-creating-a-simple-hash-table-using-golang.markdown

 <!--kg-card-begin: html--><script src="https://gist.github.com/luqmansen/b8337c23184ecc64624764990d4e099e.js"></script><!--kg-card-end: html-->

+disclaimer: The code is part of Golang course from Tod McLeod, you can check it [here](https://www.udemy.com/course/learn-how-to-code/)

-Well done kiddo, see you in next article, keep studying !
+Well done, see you in next article, keep studying !